triniboii868/Pi-Vending-Machine-Portfolio/README.md

 ## Javascript Code which accepts input from Breadboard and Outputs into Console.

 Secondly, A program called Real VNC Viewer was installed where we can connect to the host and have a GUI to operate the Raspberry Pi device.
 The neat thing about this device is that it has the same functions a computer has as well as applications which we can use to write code.
-In this instance, we used Thonny to write code in Javascript to allow the functionality of the device correctly, to receive outputs/inputs and have it displayed in a program.
+In this instance, we used Geany to write code in Javascript to allow the functionality of the device correctly, to receive outputs/inputs and have it displayed in a program.

 ![first part of code](https://github.com/user-attachments/assets/964aaff5-05d5-41a7-b4fa-be028824dee8)